2018 budget: FRC advises FG to stick to ERGP - Nigeria Today

 He said that there was a firm commitment by the Acting President and the economic team to submit the budget proposal of 2018 to the National Assembly within the first week of October 2017.

-Muruako said that this would give the National Assembly the necessary time to work on it and for the President to study and give assent before Dec.
-31.

-He said that with this, the financial life of the nation could begin on Jan.
-1.
+Muruako said that this would give the National Assembly the necessary time to work on it and for the President to study and give assent before December 31, adding that with this, the financial life of the nation could begin on January 1.

-He, however, said that the 2017 Appropriation Bill that was recently signed into law by the acting president may encounter some challenges in implementation because its late passage.
+He, however, said that the 2017 Appropriation Bill that was recently signed into law by the acting President might encounter some challenges in implementation because of its late passage.

-“It is coming a bit late, so obviously, there may be some challenges in the full implementation of the budget.”
+“It is coming a bit late, so obviously, there may be some challenges in the full implementation of the budget,’’ he said.

-The post 2018 budget: FRC advises FG to stick to ERGP appeared first on BusinessDay : News you can trust.
+The post 2018 budget: FRC advises FG to stick to ERGP appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share